The best guidebook for trekkers in Nepal (2022)

 The feedback to my trekking guidebook has been overwhelmingly positive:

-- Every trek contains photographs for each day which are linked to their location on a map
+- Every trek contains photographs for each day plus detailed descriptions linked to your map

 - Cross compatibility from being printable to digital (laptop, PC, tablet, or mobile)

 - Interactive elements (no more endless swiping on mobile or tablet)